logzio/logz-docs/_source/logzio_collections/_metrics-sources/system.md

 5. Check Logz.io for your metrics

-    Give your metrics a few minutes to get from your system to ours, and then open [Logz.io](https://app.logz.io/#/dashboard/kibana).
+    Give your metrics some time to get from your system to ours, and then open [Logz.io](https://app.logz.io/#/dashboard/kibana).
 {: .tasklist .firstline-headline }